ACTIVITIES & LESSONS

 Wet

 Here are some choice reads that celebrate summer, taking kids on beach trips and bike rides and to the baseball field.
 Add them to your students' summer reading list.
-We even included a hands-on activity book that will provide hours of science fun using a few common household items and a whole lot of creativity
+Note that the following are potential books you can use, but always check with your school or district for recommended resources.

-Challenge students to complete our Summer Fun Crossword Puzzle.
+Challenge students to complete our downloadable summer fun crossword puzzle and answer key.
 To extend the activity, have them place the words in different categories, such as "Places to Go," "Things to Eat," "Weather Words," and "Things You Might See at the Beach."
 Then they can brainstorm a list of other summer words to add to each category.

 Encourage students and their families to give back to their community by volunteering for a cause that's important to them.
 Here are some ideas:

-• Send letters and cards to local nursing homes and assisted living centers or participate in a national campaign, such as Love for the Elderly.
+• Send letters and cards to local nursing homes and assisted living centers or participate in a national campaign, such as Love For Our Elders.

 • Collect canned goods from neighbors and donate them to a local soup kitchen or food pantry.
-Check the website for a list of acceptable items.
+Check with the organization for a list of acceptable items.

 • Set a timer for five minutes.
 Every member of the family has to return with five items (clothes, toys, books) to donate.